CosminPOP/TWThreat/README.md

 ## Chngelist
 ### v1.0.1
 - Faster way to get guid
-- [bug] Tankmode shows wrong percentages
+- Tankmode shows wrong percentages
 - Tankmode window is now movable
 - Tankmode window has data in config mode
 - Window title is more stable for healers